 The plot of “The Next Doctor” is not the best, the Cybershade looked ridiculous and the CyberKing looked like something from a Godzilla movie.
-But David Morrissey’s not Doctor Jackson Lake is fantastic and he has superb chemistry with David Tennant’s Tenth Doctor.
-They are able to elevate the episode to a fun, witty and sweet story, all tied together with a 19th century Christmas bow.
+But David Morrissey’s not-Doctor Jackson Lake is fantastic and he has superb chemistry with David Tennant’s Tenth Doctor.
+The two are able to elevate the episode to a fun, witty and sweet story, all tied together with a 19th-century Christmas bow.

 #7 The Time of the Doctor (2013 specials)